SoftwareAG/cumulocity-remote-access-local-proxy/docs/DEVELOPER.md

 ### Running Integration tests

-Running the integration test require a working client running on a device.
+Running the integration tests require a working client running on a device.
 So before the these tests can be run you need to add the following environment variables to the `.env` file.

 1. Create a dotenv file `.env` in the project root folder and add the following: